Where is a good place for a safe room? How do I build one?

 I hope you never have to make that decision but it may come down to breathing contaminated air or slowly be unable to stay awake and eventually pass out - and die.

 A helpful item to have to prevent breathing contaminated air is a respirator mask.
 (This is an N95 respirator mask which filters airborne particles, available on Amazon.
 A P100 is much better as it also filters out drops of liquid.)
 These will protect your lungs from damage from breathing in particles in the air that might be left from a tornado or earthquake.

 A respirator mask will not filter out viruses but will help contain the spread of disease if worn by the sick person.
 (Read more about respirator masks and how they work and don't work.)

 Don't forget to pack your survival kit, protective gear, and other supplies to help dig out if necessary; and have some kind of shelter available in case the aftermath of a monster storm devastates your home.

 A storm shelter that is below ground may or may not be connected to the house.
 It is especially useful in areas where it is not safe to be above ground during a storm, such as tornadoes.
 They can be built of concrete or steel as the photo on the right shows.

 You may live in an area where building a concrete storm shelter would be overkill or do no good at all.
 I live in an earthquake-prone area.
 Even an underground shelter may break in pieces during a severe earthquake.

 We have had exactly one tornado here (Utah) in the recorded history of our state, and hurricanes will never happen here.
-However, a safe room may be necessary for other types of disasters.
+However, a safe room may be necessary for other types of disasters such as earthquakes.

 Whether you create a safe room in your home or build a storm shelter is considered a temporary protective measure to create a barrier between your family and potentially contaminated air outside as well as protection from flying or falling objects.
 It is a type of sheltering in place that requires preplanning.